Jim Thorpe: Marriage and family

 Thorpe married three times and had a total of eight children.
 In 1913, Thorpe married Iva M. Miller, whom he had met at Carlisle.
 In 1917, Iva and Thorpe bought a house now known as the Jim Thorpe House in Yale, Oklahoma, and lived there until 1923.
-They had four children: James F., Gale, Charlotte, and Grace Frances, an environmentalist and Native rights activist.
+Their young son Jim Thorpe Jr. died in 1918.
+They had four other children: James F., Gale, Charlotte, and Grace Frances, an environmentalist and Native rights activist.
 Miller filed for divorce from Thorpe in 1925, claiming desertion.

 In 1926, Thorpe married Freeda Verona Kirkpatrick (September 19, 1905 – March 2, 2007).
 She was working for the manager of the baseball team for which he was playing at the time.
 They had four sons: Phillip, William, Richard, and John Thorpe.
 Kirkpatrick divorced Thorpe in 1941, after they had been married for 15 years.

 Lastly, Thorpe married Patricia Gladys Askew on June 2, 1945.
 She was with him when he died.

 Later life, film career, and death

 After his athletic career, Thorpe struggled to provide for his family.
 He found it difficult to work a non-sports-related job and never held a job for an extended period of time.
-During the Great Depression in particular, he had various jobs, among others as an extra for several movies, usually playing an American Indian chief in Westerns.
-In the 1932 comedy Always Kickin, Thorpe was prominently cast in a speaking part as himself, a kicking coach teaching young football players to drop-kick.
-In 1931, during the Great Depression, he sold the film rights to his life story to MGM for $1,500 ($ today).
-Thorpe portrayed an umpire in the 1940 film Knute Rockne, All American.
-He played a member of the Navajo Nation in the 1950 film Wagon Master.
+During the Great Depression in particular, he had various jobs, among others as a movie actor, mostly as an extra, usually playing an American Indian in Westerns, starting with the 1931 serial Battling with Buffalo Bill.
+In the 1932 comedy Always Kickin', Thorpe was prominently cast in a speaking part as himself, a kicking coach teaching young football players to drop-kick.
+He played the captain of the guard in 1935's She, an umpire in the 1940 film Knute Rockne, All American, and a member of the Navajo Nation in the 1950 film Wagon Master.
+An American Indian Magazine article states Thorpe appeared in over 70 films.